 Notebook sharing is the perfect option when you’re working on a group project, planning a family trip or brainstorming with your team–anything that’s more substantial than a single note.
 To share a notebook, click on the new Shared tab above the notebook list.
 Then click on the Manage Sharing link.
 You’ll see a list of your notebooks.
 Select the one you want to share and then follow the instructions.
 You can choose the individuals you want to share with, password requirements and more.

-Premium subscribers can allow others to edit their notes, turning Evernote into a great collaboration tool.
+You can allow others to edit your notes, turning Evernote into a great collaboration tool.

 Viewing shared notebooks

 Sharing your notes and notebook is only part of the story.
 The new Evernote for Windows makes it easy to access notebooks that have been shared with you.
 Whenever you visit a notebook that has been shared with you, that notebook becomes linked to your Evernote account.
 You can view all linked notebooks by clicking into the Shared tab.

 Here’s a shared notebook of Asian soups that I’ve eaten recently.
 If you’re signed into your account, it will autolink.
 Otherwise, click the “Link to my Account” button.

 The nice thing about linked notebooks on the desktop is that they’re stored locally on your computer, so you’ll be able to access them even when offline.
 Be aware that, by default, Evernote syncs linked notebooks less frequently than your own notebooks–you can change this in the settings for each notebook.
 If you plan on being offline, make sure to sync each linked notebook that you’ll want to access later.